Easy, vegan Instant Pot Lentil Curry that takes less than an hour for a plant-based, high fiber, healthy meal everyone will enjoy

 Lentils: Use green lentils in this recipe since they hold up better than red when cooked for long periods of time.

-Sugar: There is a small amount of added sugar in this recipe but it's so worth it.
-Don't skimp on the sugar because it really does add depth to the recipe that you need.
+Sugar: There is a small amount of added sugar in this recipe but it's worth it.
+Don't skimp on the sugar because it really does bring all the flavors together.

 - avocado oil 1 tablespoon: $0.32